matsskoglund/ecs-demo/README.md

 # Infrastructure as Code Demo
 A short demo of IaC (Infrastructure as Code) using AWS ECS, Docker and Terraform.
+The use of the code is shown in the IaC video demonstration on [Youtube](https://youtu.be/byM_OSNE9zw)

 In order for this to work vpc, subnet1, subnet2 and AWS profile need to be changed or specified using the Terraform -var flag.